simonpacis/WriteLater/README.md

 <img width="588" alt="Screen Shot 2021-11-23 at 10 14 57 PM" src="https://user-images.githubusercontent.com/7118482/143184862-7e56fa80-aa39-4ce6-8975-8ea39296ca36.png">

+The list action runs the prep action automatically.

 Project is very new, documentation is bad.
 Will get better.
 Try it out!